dbetancogith/hiring-opportunities/README.md

 The second model combines Logistic Regression with LASSO regularization has an accuracy 0.81, and an increase in the Back and Hispanic participation of 0.8% and 0.7% as shown in the graph below.
 Also train data shows how the model can reduce the participation of the Hispanic people by 0.6%.

 ![LASSO Baseline](/images/1LASSOBaseline.png)

-### Techniques to Handle Imbalanced Classes

-There are 3 major techniques in this project to work with the unbalanced dataset:

-   - Oversampling the minority class using SMOTE
-   - Undersampling the majority class with RandomUnderSampler
-   - Adjusting Class Weights as a parameter for the model

-These 3 balancing methods are used with 4 algorithms:
-    - LogisticRegression
-    - SVC
-    - DecisionTreeClassifier
-    - RandomForest
-    therefore there are 12 models

 ### Comparing Models